China springs a leak before springing rate cut

 "There are so many such leaks in China.
 Although offenders can be sentenced to the stiffest possible punishment, no one investigates the leaks," Song said.

-The central bank and TenCent Holdings, which owns and runs WeChat, were not immediately available for comment.
+The central bank and TenCent Holdings (0700.HK), which owns and runs WeChat, were not immediately available for comment.

 China has tried to deter such leaks.
 An employee at a Chinese asset management firm and a researcher at the central bank were jailed for up to six years in 2012 when they were found to have orchestrated leaks of market-moving economic figures.